dalenguyen/firebase-wordpress-docs/docs/auth/wordpress-user-integration.rst

 This feature solves the authentication problem.
 This is an example from one of my potential clients.
 The client has a mobile app (Firebase users), and they want those users to login to a separate WordPress website without registering again.

 And this plugin can help you to achieve just that.
+Authentication also work for WordPress multisite.

 At this stage, it helps to authenticate to WordPress dashboard with a **subscriber** or **customer** role (WooCommerce).
 And the password will be dominated by Firebase Users.
 User cannot change password when logging into WordPress dashboard.
 They have to use *forgot password* feature in Firebase in order to create a new password.
 And if the password is different in both systems, the next time user logs in through FirebaseUI Web shortcode, it will change the password in WordPress automatically.